lah7/github-classic-userstyle/README.md

 ## Updates

-I've been patching the CSS using Stylus since around 2020 when GitHub first began to ~~regress~~ replace UI/UX parts with React.
+Since around 2020 when GitHub first began ~~regressing~~ changing the UI design, I began using Stylus to patch things back the way I liked it.

-The code was moved into a repository here so I can easily sync changes between my home and work computer, and now public if you're like me and miss elements of the old GitHub.
+The code was migrated into a repository so I can easily sync changes between my home and work computer.
+It's now made public.

-If GitHub changes the UI and I spot it, I'll update the style as soon as I can.
+If/when GitHub changes the UI and I encounter it, I'll update the style as soon as I can.